rhizo-co/cloud-storage-guides/aws/simple/web-console/README.md

 ## Accessing the Bucket's page in the AWS Console

-1. [Log in to the aws console](https://docs.aws.amazon.com/IAM/latest/UserGuide/console.html) using your AWS username and password.
+1. [Log in to the AWS Console](https://docs.aws.amazon.com/IAM/latest/UserGuide/console.html) using your username and password.

   | <img width="1176" alt="image" src="https://user-images.githubusercontent.com/8148776/146166819-d0b24bb4-44d1-4d69-b441-852e2a8c6766.png"> |
   |:--:|